artsy/artsy.github.io/_posts/2019-01-14-graphql-union-vs-interface.md

 ## Conclusion

-The biggest learning experience for us was to realize that with GraphQL we have the option to decouple our database modeling with how the data is exposed to consumers.
-This way when designing our persistence layer, we can focus on the needs of that layer and then separately think about whats the best way to expose the data to the outside world.
+The biggest learning experience for us was realizing that with GraphQL we have the option to decouple our database modeling with how the data is exposed to consumers.
+This way when designing our persistence layer, we can focus on the needs of that layer and then separately think about what's the best way to expose the data to the outside world.